Last updated on 2022-06-17

 Update: August 2021

-Since moving out into the countryside, the amount of gravel road riding I has probably tripled and I was finding the original Schwalbe Marathon Supreme tires too optimized for riding on Dutch cycle paths.
+Since moving out into the countryside here in Ontario, the amount of gravel road riding I has probably tripled.
+I was finding the original Schwalbe Marathon Supreme tires too optimized for riding on Dutch cycle paths.
 So I purchased and installed a set of Marathon Mondials.
 I don’t feel I’ve given up much performance on pavement for a much improved experience on gravel roads.
 Recommended.